-- 1. On the Main tab, expand Local Traffic, and then click Monitors.
-The Monitors screen opens. - 2.
-Click the Create button.
-The New Monitor screen opens. - 3.
-In the Name box, type a name for the Monitor.

-In our example, we type ora11g-rac-primary1_monitor. - 4.
+- 1. On the Main tab, expand Local Traffic, and then click Monitors. - 2.
+Click the Create button. - 3.
+In the Name box, type a name.
+In our example, we type ora11g-rac-primary_monitor. - 4.
 From the Type list, select Oracle. - 5.
 From the Configuration list, select Advanced. - 6.
 In the Interval box, specify the value that you used for your Oracle TCP.CONNECT_TIMEOUT setting.
 If you did not specify a value for the Oracle setting, leave the Interval value as the default.
 In our example, we type 10. - 7.
-In the Timeout box, type a timeout that is 3 times the value of the interval +1 (for example, the default setting has an interval of 5 and an timeout of 16).
+In the Timeout box, type a timeout that is 3 times the value of the interval +1.
 In our example, we type 31. - 8.
 In the Send String box, type the SQL query you want to perform at regular intervals for monitoring.
 In our example, we specify the following string: